jyoeymama/BunnyBSD/README.md

 **Extended Documentation:**

 Our extended documentation can be found in our BunnyBSD Documentation folder on this repository!
 More will continue to show up there and I will continue to add more things to support our extended documentation to help our users/supporters on BunnyBSD.

+**Future Updates**

+Hello!
+I am jyomama28, the main developer for BunnyBSD.
+I have many things that I would like to update.
+I will make a nice list below of things that will be changed or updated: